 A: Each of us comes for different reasons:

-* learn how to handle LGBTQ issues that face them in today’s society, and how to stand up for the rights
+* learn how to handle LGBTQ+ issues that face them in today’s society, and how to advocate for rights of LGBTQ+ people

 * learn what transgender or non-binary gender is all about.